Strength Training Calories Burned: Weight Lifting Chart, METs + Afterburn

 Train with adequate intensity.
 Working at 70 to 85 percent of your one-rep max (which you can estimate with our 1RM calculator) produces significantly more metabolic disruption than lighter weights.
 This does not mean you need to lift your absolute maximum every session, but your working sets should be challenging, typically leaving 1 to 3 reps in reserve.

-Include metabolic finishers.
-End your strength session with a 5 to 10 minute high-intensity finisher such as kettlebell swings, battle ropes, sled pushes, or bodyweight circuits.
-This elevates heart rate and oxygen consumption at the end of the session, amplifying the EPOC response significantly.
+Include metabolic finishers selectively.
+End your strength session with a 5 to 10 minute finisher such as kettlebell swings, battle ropes, sled pushes, or bodyweight circuits when recovery allows.
+Do not add finishers if they reduce your main lift performance or make the next session worse.

 Nutrition for Strength Training and Fat Loss